kamranzafar4343/news-website/README.md

 ## Deployment

-Once you have completed building your news website, you can deploy it to platforms like Netlify, Vercel, or GitHub Pages for others to access and enjoy.
+Building news website, deploy it to platforms Vercel, or GitHub Pages for others to access and enjoy.

-## Conclusion

-Congratulations!
-You have successfully built a news website/web app using React JS and Bootstrap, and integrated it with the News API.
-Feel free to customize and enhance your website further by adding features like search, filters, and user authentication.
-Happy coding! 🚀

 ---